Rock 'n Roll Fantasy Camp: Rock Camp: The Podcast

 In January 2024, Rock 'n' Roll Fantasy Camp launched an official weekly podcast, called Rock Camp: The Podcast.
 The podcast focuses on current and past camp stories and content, with new and archival interviews featuring talent and attendees who have participated in the camp over the course of its history.
-The podcast is hosted by Fishof, Britt Lightning, and Miles Schuman, and is produced by Pantheon Podcasts.
+The podcast is hosted by Fishof, Britt Lightning, and Tommy London, and is produced by Pantheon Podcasts.

 Comedy Fantasy Camp

 In 2023, Rock 'n' Roll Fantasy Camp partnered with The Adam Carolla Show to launch Comedy Fantasy Camp, the first of which featured Jay Leno as headliner, alongside Adam Carolla.
 Attendees take classes on stand-up comedy, improv comedy, podcasting, among other comedic mediums, and perform at the Hollywood Improv in Los Angeles on the final night.